LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 The second amendment seems good, but out of the scope of a library data blog.
 The first is obviously relevant - it could lead to comprehensive UK library loans data.

-There are many reasons for this change.
+There are many reasons for this.
 A sampling system has flaws, and is unfair to authors popular in local areas, who may not be part of the sample for many years.
 The system also relies on 'grossing up' the sample by using total lending figures, which no longer exist.

 Not just a significant fix for PLR - this is an opportunity to make the data multi-purpose, and openly available to all.
 It is also an opportunity to make a large saving across libraries, as well as encouraging greater innovation from that data.